Architect vs. Design-Build: Who Designs my Custom Home?

 When planning a custom home or major remodel, one of the first questions you will face is who will design my house?
-Some clients are a better fit for the Design-Build model, while others prefer the results of an Architect led design.
+Some people are a better fit for the Design-Build model, while others prefer the results of an Architect-Led process.

 Option 1: Design-Build